 On the safety front, driver-assist technologies are rolling out in greater numbers.
 Adaptive cruise control, lane-keep assist and emergency braking, once commonplace only on luxury models, now appear on mainstream vehicles in greater numbers.
 And ahead of a 2018 government mandate, most new cars already include rearview cameras.
 If you own an older model you can also purchase one separately.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information about car parts and automotive trends, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.